Top 15 Best NBA Players of All Time

 11. Stephen Curry

 Stephen Curry is a point guard for the Golden State Warriors.
-He has been with the Warriors since they drafted him in 2009.
-He was the seventh overall pick, behind Blake Griffin and James Harden.
+The Warriors drafted him in 2009, a draft that contained Blake Griffin and James Harden.
 The second pick in the draft was Hasheem Thabeet, one of the worst NBA players of all time.
 Curry is well-known for his shooting ability and is arguably the best shooter in NBA history.

 After starting in 2009, it took Curry a few seasons to show his true potential.
 It wasn’t until the 2012-13 season that he finished with 20+ points per game for the first time.
-After this, he never looked back, raising his current career average to 24.3PPG.
-Curry is a four-time NBA champion, having won the most recent NBA Final in 2022.
+After this, he never looked back, raising his current career average to 24.6PPG.
+Curry is a four-time NBA champion, having won the 2022 NBA Finals.
 That was the first time he won the NBA Finals MVP, an award he thoroughly deserved for his impressive point-scoring.
-One of Curry’s best seasons came in 2015-16, where he helped lead the team to a win-to-loss record of 73-9.
-The performance of that season earned them a spot as one of the best NBA teams in history
+One of Curry’s best seasons came in 2015-16 when he helped lead the team to a win-to-loss record of 73-9.
+The performance of that season earned them a spot as one of the best NBA teams in history.

 What more is there to say about Curry?
-He is an eight-time NBA All-Star, two-time NBA MVP, plus he won the NBA Three-Point Contest twice.
+He is a nine-time NBA All-Star and two-time NBA MVP, plus he won the NBA Three-Point Contest twice.
 He was the scoring champion in the league on two occasions and was the steals leader in 2016.
 Curry is one of nine players in the 50-40-90 club.
-An exclusive award for players with 50% field goal, 40% three-point field goal, and 90% free throw success in one season.
+It is an exclusive award for players with 50% field goal, 40% three-point field goal, and 90% free throw success in one season.

 • Height: 6 ft 2 (188cm)